theguega/neural-mpc/report/main.typ

 We evaluate the learned policies using a combination of offline and online metrics:
 1. Offline Metrics (on the test dataset):
   - Mean Absolute Error (MAE) & Root Mean Squared Error (RMSE): Measure the average deviation of the predicted torques from the expert torques.
-Comparing these for models trained with the two different losses may be insightful.
+$
+  "Formula"
+$
   - Explained Variance Score: Measures the proportion of variance in the expert's action that is explained by our model.
 A score of 1.0 indicates perfect prediction.
 $
   "Explained Variance" = 1 - "Var"(tau_"MPC" - pi_theta(X))/"Var"(tau_"MPC")
 $
  - Direction Accuracy: The percentage of predictions where the sign of each torque component matches the expert's.
 This assesses whether the model correctly identifies the direction of joint acceleration.
+$
+  "Formula"
+$

 2. Online Metrics (in MuJoCo simulation):
   - Success Rate: The percentage of simulation episodes where the end-effector reaches within an acceptable threshold of the target position.
   - Average Position Error: The mean Euclidean distance between the end-effector and the target throughout the episode.
 This confirms if the model is behaving in the right way to minimize the error.
-  - Computational Efficiency: The average inference time of the policy, measured against the baseline MPC to confirm real-time feasibility.
+  - Computational Time Efficiency: The average inference time of the policy, measured against the baseline MPC to confirm real-time feasibility.
+  - Computational Cost: CPU Usage
 = Results

 == Offline evaluation